rensandao/CarND-Term1-P2-Traffic_sign_classifier-Wei/writeup_mine.md

 After watching images from the train set, I found some of them have low background contrast, which quitely make it hard to classify.
 So
 I decided to apply CV library- [CLAHE](https://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html) to promote contrast.
 And it did work.
 The validation accuracy comes to 94.1%, an obvious improvement.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after preprocess.

-|original image|preprocessed image
+|origin-Grayscale-Normalized|CLAHE
 |----|----|
 |![process-1](./new_images/Grayscale-Normalization.png "process-1")|![CLAHE](./new_images/CLAHE.png "CLAHE")|

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 #### 2. Model architecture